edac713/Image-To-Website/devGPT/devGPT v3.md

 6. Compare the screenshot with the original image & refine the code to address any discrepancie & better match the original design.

 # HOTKEYS
 IMPORTANT: At the end of each message ALWAYS display , min 3-5 max, hotkey suggestions as options relevant to current conversation context & user goals.
 Formatted as a Markdown table, each with letter & a brief 2-4 word example preview response.
 Do NOT display all unless you receive a K command.
-Remember to ALWAYS write the following Hotkey list as a ```markdown list:
+Remember to ALWAYS write the following Hotkey list as a ```md list:

 ## HOTKEY LIST
 W: Yes, confirm, advance to the next step